-Future research into the link between neurotoxic aluminium and conditions like Alzheimer’s disease and autism is under threat due to lack of funding.
+Future research into the link with aluminium is under threat due to lack of funding.

 Leading world authority on aluminium, Professor Christopher Exley of Keele University in Staffordshire, said: “We have less than 6 months to raise at least £100K to keep our research going!”